 Planning Your Visit

-Visiting Germany’s concentration camps requires careful planning to ensure a respectful and educational experience.
+Touring Germany’s concentration camps is a delicate exercise that needs to be well prepared to avoid unworthy experiences.
 Here are some essential tips for your trip:

 Research and Educate Yourself